awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/Cooldown.md

 ## Default Cooldowns<a name="cooldown-default"></a>

 The default cooldown period is applied when you create your Auto Scaling group\.
 Its default value is 300 seconds\.
-This cooldown period automatically applies to any scaling activities for simple scaling policies, and you can optionally request that it apply to your manual scaling activities\.
+This cooldown period automatically applies to any scaling activities for simple scaling policies, and you can optionally request to have it apply to your manual scaling activities\.

 ![\[A flowchart showing how a default cooldown affects scaling actions.\]](http://docs.aws.amazon.com/autoscaling/ec2/userguide/images/cooldowns-default-diagram.png)